X

 In ancient Shinto, large rocks and stones were revered as kami (deities).

-In the course of time, other elements would come into the picture, however, merely setting stones meant a very basic garden at the beginning.
+Over time, other elements would come into the picture.
+However, merely setting stones meant an elementary garden at the beginning.

-Japanese gives stones much meaning according to its shapes, such as Funaishi (ship-shaped rock) and sharp-shaped rocks are resembled to be Horai Island where it’s believed that immortal mountain wizards reside in Taoism.
+Japanese give stones much meaning according to their shapes, such as Funaishi (ship-shaped rock) and sharp-shaped stones, which resemble Horai Island, where it’s believed that immortal mountain wizards reside in Taoism.

 When the rock is set on a pond, it means it’s an island, when it’s set in the shallows, we assume it as a rough coast.
-So we read a designer’s mind by seeing its shape and where it is located.
+So, we read a designer’s mind by seeing its shape and location.

 Islands